Message Passing Interface: Official implementations

-Many other efforts are derivatives of MPICH, LAM, and other works, including, but not limited to, commercial implementations from HP, Intel, Microsoft, and NEC.
+Many other efforts are derivatives of MPICH, LAM, and other works, including, but not limited to, commercial implementations from HPE, Intel, Microsoft, and NEC.

 While the specifications mandate a C and Fortran interface, the language used to implement MPI is not constrained to match the language or languages it seeks to support at runtime.
 Most implementations combine C, C++ and assembly language, and target C, C++, and Fortran programmers.
 Bindings are available for many other languages, including Perl, Python, R, Ruby, Java, and CL (see #Language bindings).

 The ABI of MPI implementations are roughly split between MPICH and Open MPI derivatives, so that a library from one family works as a drop-in replacement of one from the same family, but direct replacement across families is impossible.
 The French CEA maintains a wrapper interface to facilitate such switches.

 Hardware

 MPI hardware research focuses on implementing MPI directly in hardware, for example via processor-in-memory, building MPI operations into the microcircuitry of the RAM chips in each node.
 By implication, this approach is independent of language, operating system, and CPU, but cannot be readily updated or removed.

 Another approach has been to add hardware acceleration to one or more parts of the operation, including hardware processing of MPI queues and using RDMA to directly transfer data between memory and the network interface controller without CPU or OS kernel intervention.